World news digest of January 28, 2022

 Some news around the world that didn’t make global headlines, in short:

-• Rwanda announced on January 28 it would reopen its borders with Uganda on Monday.
+• Rwanda announced on January 28 it would reopen its border with Uganda on Monday.
 They were shuttered for nearly three years because of tensions between the countries.

-• Sweden has become on January 27 the first country in the world to approve a definitive storing system for civil nuclear waste, said to be “safe for 100,000 years”.
+• On January 27, Sweden became the first country in the world to approve a definitive storage system for civil nuclear waste, said to be “safe for 100,000 years.”

 • Colombia violates the peace agreement with the FARC.
 According to the Constitutional Court, the country doesn’t sufficiently protect the former members of the organization as hundreds of them have been assassinated since 2016.

-• Toyota retains its crown as world’s biggest car seller in 2021.
+• Toyota retains its crown as the world’s biggest car seller in 2021.

 • In Greece, music in restaurants and bars will be allowed again from January 31 but people will need to remain seated.